pearlhamilton/ShoppingList/README.md

 # ShoppingList

-A simple shopping list app to practise full stack web development and deployment using netlify and heroku.
+A simple shopping list app to practise connecting an api to a postgres database and deployment using netlify and heroku.
 Visit the website [here](https://shoppinglist-pearl.netlify.app/).
 (Best to view on mobile as it was built mobile first)

 ![](demo.gif)